Celebrating Women’s Economic Strides: A Look at the Last 50 Years

 Women in management: According to the U.S. Bureau of Labor Statistics, the percentage of women in management positions has increased from 26% in 1970 to 44% today.

 Women's earnings: The pay gap between men and women has narrowed in the past 50 years.
 According to the U.S Census, in 1973 full-time working women earned a median of 56.6 cents to every dollar men earned.
 In 2020 women earned 83 cents: a gain of 26.4 cents.
-This narrowing gap is largely due to greater equality in education, occupational access and work experience.
+Much of this gap has been explained by measurable factors such as educational attainment, occupational segregation and work experience.
+The narrowing of the gap can be attributed to gains women have made in each of these dimensions.

 Women investing: The number of women investing in the stock market has also seen an increase.
 According to a survey by Fidelity Investments, the number of women who invested in the stock market increased from 8% in 1970 to 32% in 2020.
 This increase in investment is a result of increased financial literacy and a growing awareness of the importance of investing in the long term.